 - 4 100 amp-hour AGM batteries (for a total capacity of 400 amp-hours)

 - wiring (panels to charge controller, battery to inverter)

 - The kit includes mounting hardware, so you won’t need to go hunting for suitable brackets.

-Grape Solar 400-Watt Off-Grid Solar Panel Kit
+Best For Adding On Later: Grape Solar 400-Watt Off-Grid Solar Panel Kit

-- a 35 amp Pulse Width Modulation (PWM) charge controller;
+- 35 amp charge controller

-- a 2000 watt pure-sine inverter;
+- 1800 watt pure-sine inverter

 - The kit is very simple to set up, with some very well put together guides for everything you need to do.